canonical/charm-relation-interfaces/interfaces/tracing/v0/README.md

 ## Direction

+Tracing is a push-based system.
+The tracing backend, also called an ingester, can support a number of different protocols, such as [otlp-grpc](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md#otlpgrpc) or [otlp-http](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md#otlphttp).
-Tracing, like certain log systems, is a push-based API.
-However, the directionality of the relation flows from the trace ingester (a Tempo(-compliant) backend) to the provider of traces (the applications generating metrics and traces), such as a mattermost charm.
+The tracing backend **provides**, for each protocol it supports, an endpoint at which the server is ready to accept that protocol.
+So the directionality of the relation flows from the observer: the trace ingester (a Tempo(-compliant) backend), to the observed: the application producing the traces, such as a mattermost charm.

-The trace ingester exposes the tracing backend at which traces can be forwarded by the requirer; the requirer receives that data and uses it to determine where to send the traces.
+The requirer is supposed to receive the supported protocols and use it to determine where to send the traces.

 This follows the convention of other push models such as `loki_push_api`.